 Not Just for Fixing Tickets: Defensive Driving Course

 What is a driver defensive course exactly?
 Defensive driving school provides defensive driving classes come in different formats, so check with your state’s requirements before choosing the one right for you:

 - Online driver safety course – Take part in defensive driving classes online on any device with an Internet connection at your convenience.

 - Classroom course – Attend a structured learning environment with a teacher and students.

 - In-car lesson – Get in the driver’s seat with an instructor who can identify your strengths and weaknesses and show you safe driving techniques.

 Take our online defensive driving course to improve your driving record and lower insurance rate.
-With state-approved courses that fit any schedule, you'll never have to leave the comfort of your home to meet court requirements.
+With state-approved driving defensive courses that fit any schedule, you'll never have to leave the comfort of your home to meet court requirements.